City of Washington

 History

-The Steam Ship City of Washington (SS City Washington), launched August 31, 1877, was an iron hulled steamer for use in passenger transport and the cargo trade between New York, Cuba, and Mexico.
-She was outfitted with two compound engines of 2,750 horse-power, with two masts for auxiliary power, as was typical for late 19th century ships.
-In 1889, SS City of Washington was refitted with two triple expansion steam engines, which became the norm at the time to replace the much less efficient compound engines.
+Launched on August 31, 1877, the iron-hulled steamship City of Washington operated in the passenger transport and cargo trade between New York, Cuba, and Mexico.
+When built, the vessel had two compound steam engines of 2,750 horse-power, with two masts for auxiliary power, as was typical for late 19th century ships.
+In 1889, City of Washington was refitted with two triple expansion steam engines, which became the norm at the time to replace the much less efficient compound engines.

 Archaeology